Israel News

 Candles lit for Yom HaShoah

-4. Places of public entertainment, such as restaurants, cafes, theaters, and cinemas, are closed per Israeli law.
+4. Many places of public entertainment, such as restaurants, cafes, theaters, and cinemas, are closed per Israeli law.

 5. TV stations air Holocaust-related programming, and radio stations play only solemn music or Holocaust-related talk shows and interviews with survivors.